shyakafrancis123/submission_reminder_app_shyakafrancis123/README.md

     ./copilot_shell_script.sh

 5.Remainder apk
-    After running the ./create_environment, enter the directory that was created and run the startup.sh script and this will askk if u to input the other subject u want to know if they were not submitted.
+    After running the ./create_environment, enter the directory that was created and run the startup.sh script.
+This will askk u to input the other subject inorder to see other student that did not submit.

 ## Usage
 - Use the `copilot_shell_script.sh` script to manage your reminders.